SAP-samples/teched2023-AI266/exercises/ex1/README.md

 ### Conclusion

+Congratulations on successfully training and deploying a machine learning model.

-Using SAP AI Core and AI Launchpad we can realize AI usecases in a standard, scalable and vendor agnostic way.
-In this hands on session we've seen how to manage our AI assets, train on data, generate machine learning models and finally deploy the models to do online inferencing.
+Utilizing SAP AI Core and AI Launchpad, you have accomplished AI use-case realization in a highly standardized, scalable, and hyperscaler-agnostic manner.
+This hands-on session provided valuable insights into managing AI assets, training models on datasets, generating machine learning models, and ultimately deploying these models for online inference.

-Hope you found this hands on session informative.
-To know more about SAP AICORE and AI Launchpad refer to below documents.
+Hope you found this session informative.
+To know more about SAP AICORE and AI Launchpad refer to the ensuing documents.

 ### References